piux2/learn_gno/learn/learn.md

 has_children: true
 ---

-TODO:

-Transaction

-Bank

-Banker

-Update Contract

-Tests: _test.gno vs _filetest.gno

-Issue Native Token vs GRC20

-Put Admin(Owner) in control

-What is the trust value and how to bring it to your web3 projects

-Application-Specific Blokchain and Smart Contracts Trade off

-Invariant

-Fuzzing

-Formal Verifiation

-Oracle

-100% test code coverage on core contracts

-Push less core code on production

-Design by contract (DbC) vs Test Driven Development ( TDD )

-Process and culture in decentralized development security

-Easy to code vs easy to verify

-Governance Approval

-Benchmarkig the bug finding strategy with bug injection

-( missing bug categories, remaining efforts to fix injected remaining bugs)

-Be healthy and happy

----
+You are already ahead if you are familiar with one of the technology stacks in go, solidity, and cosmos SDK.
+If you know all three, you will appreciate the power of gno

-Here are some good resource on the internet to explain some of the basic concepts mentioned here.
+Here are some excellent resources on the internet to explain some of the basic concepts mentioned here.

    [Learn golang](https://go.dev/learn/)